YuanGongND/ltu/README.md

 client = Client("https://yuangongfdu-ltu-2.hf.space/")
 result = client.predict(
             "path_to_your_wav/audio.wav",  # your audio file in 16K
             "",
             "What can be inferred from the audio?",    # your question "7B (Default)",    # str in 'LLM size' Radio component api_name="/predict"
 )
 print(result)
 ```

 ### Option 3.
 Local Inference

-For users interested in training/finetuning, we suggest to start with running inference.
+For users interested in training/finetuning, we suggest starting with running inference.
 This would help debugging.
 The bash scripts will automatically download default LTU/LTU-AS models, you do not need to do it by yourself.
-`inference_gradio.py` can be run on cpu or gpu.
+`inference_gradio.py` can be run on CPU or GPU.

 **For LTU:**